 Fall in Vancouver

-September is mild and pleasant, but temperatures gradually begin to drop and the chance of rain increases, from just a couple of inches in September to nearly eight inches in November.
+September is mild and pleasant, but temperatures gradually begin to drop and the chance of rain increases, from just a couple of inches in September to nearly more than seven inches in November.
 Days also get shorter during this month, dropping from seven hours of sunlight in September to just two hours by the time November rolls around.

 What to pack: Fall in Vancouver is cool, but not cold.
 Pack jeans, long-sleeved T-shirts, cozy sweaters, and a light jacket.
 If you visit in November, when rainfall peaks, bring an umbrella and a waterproof jacket, preferably one with a hood.